tezos-commons/baseDAO/docs/registry.md

 Note that by setting `frozen_scale_value` to 0 it's possible to require a constant number of tokens to be locked.

-### Rejected proposal amount
+### Rejected proposal slash amount

-When a proposal is rejected, the returned amount is computed as `slash_scale_value * frozen / slash_division_value`.
+When a proposal is rejected, the amount of tokens to slash is computed as `slash_scale_value * frozen / slash_division_value`.

 `slash_scale_value` and `slash_division_value` are specified by the DAO creator.
-One can set them to 1 and 1 by default to always unfreeze all tokens.
+One can set them to 1 and 1 by default to always slash all staked tokens.

 ### Decision lambda